This page describes the processing of personal data on the helsinki.fi website. Other data protection statements are available here.

 You have the right to know whether we are processing your personal data.
 If we are processing your personal data, you have the right to know which data we are processing.

-1. The right to demand that information be rectified and removed
+2. The right to demand the information to be rectified or removed

 You have the right to demand that incorrect information be rectified by contacting us.